ciniml/Win10IoTBLEScanner/README.md

 * RPi2 with Windows 10 IoT Core
 	- or A Windows 10 TP installed device
 * An USB Bluetooth dongle which supports Bluetooth Low Energy
-	- Confirmed with a dongle which uses Broadcomm BCM20702 chip.
+	- Confirmed with a dongle which uses Broadcomm BCM20702 chip on Win10 IoT Core Public Release
+	- Confirmed with Buffalo BSBT4D09BK dongle on Win10 IoT Core Insider Preview build at Sep.25'2015.

 ## Install Drivers To BCM20702 USB Dongle

+### Warning
+This instruction is now *obsolete* and can not install the driver correctly at Win10 IoT Core Insider Preview.
+You should use a dongle which operates normally without this instruction such as Buffalo BSBT4D09BK.

 Skip this section if you are using an USB dongle with other chip or you have already installed drivers to an USB dongle with BCM20702.

 DISCLAIMER: I do not assume any responsibilities for any results by following this instruction.